a Magic: The Gathering format

 What’s the need for a Classic Magic?

-Now that Wizards mandates playing Standard and Modern with those cards, many players no longer enjoy it and would like to return to playing with Magic cards with a consistent identity and a more classic feel.
+Now that Wizards requires these cards in Standard and Modern, many players no longer enjoy it and would like to go back to playing with cards that have a consistent identity and a more classic feel.

-For the above reasons, the Classic format includes only cards that have been Standard-legal, sold in draftable boosters, with no copyrights other than Wizards of the Coast’s.
+For the above reasons, the Classic format includes only sets that have been Standard-legal, sold in draftable boosters, with no copyrights other than Wizards of the Coast’s.

 Why starting from Classic Sixth Edition?

-Instead, we wanted to offer a different play experience, by including more iconic cards from Magic’s history (and a less restrictive banned list).
+Instead, we wanted to offer a different play experience, by including more powerful and iconic cards from Magic’s history (and by adopting a less restrictive banned list).

 The List is a serious problem for many players, preventing them from entering competitive eternal formats or limiting their deckbuilding options.
 Not having to deal with it is a major advantage.